 There’s another catch here.
-Sunscreens often contain toxic chemicals, especially the products that you spray on.
-Some of the common risks posed by these chemicals include allergies, endocrine dysfunction, neurological, reproductive and immune system toxicity, and even cancer.
-Using chemical-laden sunscreen for a week during a tropical vacation probably won’t hurt you, but regular use for years and years does carry a risk.
+Sunscreens often contain toxic chemicals like oxybenzone and octinoxate, especially the products that you spray on.
+Some of the risks posed by these chemicals include allergies, endocrine dysfunction, neurological, reproductive and immune system toxicity, and even cancer.
+Using chemical-laden sunscreen for a week during a tropical vacation probably won’t hurt you, but regular use for years and years can carry a risk.

 Sunscreens may not only be toxic for the people using them, but they also contribute to environmental pollution.
 When you shower and wash off those chemicals, they go down the drain, and into an aquatic environment, adding to an already serious man-made burden on the environment.
 As the recent Hawaii bill elucidates, chemicals like oxybenzone damage coral reefs, and impact all the sea creatures that rely on those reefs for food and shelter.
 Humans also depend on coral reefs for food, income and enjoyment.
 We’re all interconnected, and environmental damage ultimately impacts us on some level.

 How to Find “Safe” Sunscreens

 To be really frank here, there really aren’t any 100 percent safe sunscreens.
 Even the “safest” mineral sunscreens contain nanoparticles, which may impact human health (as well as the environment).
 If you’re going to be out in the sun a lot, or during peak hours for more than 20 minutes, try finding the least toxic, most natural sunscreen you can that also offers “full spectrum” protection.
 Also look for a product with an SPF (which means “skin protection factor”) of 30 to 50 (an SPF higher than 50 is not necessarily better) .

 In general, EWG recommends using mineral sunscreens that have compounds such as zinc oxide or titanium dioxide over non-mineral types, containing substances like avobenzone, octinoxate and oxybenzone.
 Some sunscreens are both mineral and non-mineral.
 It’s best to avoid the non-mineral chemicals, especially oxybenzone.
 Mineral sunscreens pose less risk of toxicity while providing better UVA protection.
 However, they still contain nanoparticles that can be toxic if they enter the bloodstream, for example after absorption through the skin.